fabiommendes/sidekick/README.rst

 **Function pipelines**

-Meet the function pipeline operator ``>>``.
-It is used to compose functions to form a pipeline where one function passes its results to be consumed by the next.
+The function pipeline operator ``>>`` is used to compose functions to form a pipeline where each function passes its results to be consumed by the next.
 Hence,

 >>> pipeline = f1 >> f2 >> f3 >> ...

-is a function pipeline that calls ``f1()``, than pass the result to ``f2()``, which goes to ``f3()`` and so one.
+is a function pipeline that calls ``f1()``, than pass the result to ``f2()``, which goes to ``f3()``, and so on.
 The code above is equivalent to the nested function definition:

 >>> pipeline = lambda x: ...(f3(f2(f1(x))))